A moderate looking cat with no extremes, the loving Chantilly enjoys your company and will prefer it over being left alone. Also known as Tiffany.

 Cat Association Recognition:

-The Chantilly should be groomed daily to keep loose fur out of its coat and avoid knots and tangles.
+The Chantilly should be groomed daily to keep loose fur out of her coat and avoid knots and tangles.

 The Chantilly's eyes are somewhat oval and are set at an angle.
 The eye color is gold and intensifies with the cat's age.

 While called a longhair, the fur is semi-long, with little or no undercoat.
-This coat makes the cat look like a long haired cat, but without the draping effect seen in some of the longhairs.
+This coat makes her look like a long haired cat, but without the draping effect seen in some of the longhairs.
 The coat should be soft and silky.

-The Chantilly should have its nutrition controlled to be certain it does not get too heavy or out of condition.
+The Chantilly should have her nutrition controlled to be certain she does not get too heavy or out of condition.
 The semi-longhair coat can easily conceal the beginnings of a pot belly.

 The Chantilly should be provided with running and playing room.
-Interactive exercise should also be made part of his daily routine.
+Interactive exercise should also be made part of her daily routine.
 These cats are very oriented toward people and enjoy playing with them.

-Although the Chantilly has little or no undercoat, it should still be groomed daily to keep the loose fur out of its coat.
+Although the Chantilly has little or no undercoat, she should still be groomed daily to keep the loose fur out of her coat.
 Even this kind of fur can quickly knot and tangle if neglected.

 The lovely Chantilly is often thought of as a semi-longhaired Burmese, although it is not.
 The breed was started with a pair of chocolate-colored cats of unknown origin.
 Today, outcrossing to several other breeds is permitted, but outcrossing to the Burmese is strictly prohibited.